breard-r/chromesoul/README.md

 Staying in an active state is the main purpose of this extension.
 It will be implemented as soon as possible.

 ### Messages
 Because the only purpose of this extension is to provide an access to internet when you're on the PIE, there is no plan to support messages at this time.
-Thoses stupid guys who have fun spamming everyone by broadcasting messages are a secodn reasons why you won't see any message using chromesoul.
+Thoses stupid guys who have fun spamming everyone by broadcasting messages are the second reasons why you won't see any message using chromesoul.

+### Contacts
+If you cannot send and receive messages, you don't need a contact list.